-In both cases, we assume the input data to be in the CSV format.
-This means that there will be one movie on each individual line, and entirely empty lines will be skipped.
+In both cases, we assume the input data to be in the CSV format (without a header, i.e., without the first line containing column names).
+This means that there will be one movie on each individual line, entirely empty lines will be skipped.
 For a given movie, we gradually expect its title, year, genre, rating, and names of actors.
-Individual fields will be separated by a semicolon, names of individual actors by a comma.
+The order of these fields is fixed and implicit, and so we will hard-wire them in our code directly.
+Individual fields will be separated (not terminated) by a semicolon, names of individual actors by a comma.
+These separators cannot appear anywhere inside the values, excessive line content will be ignored.

-Movie title and genre fields must be non-empty strings.
+Movie name and genre fields must be non-empty strings.
 As for the allowed values of numeric fields, year of filming is expected to be from the closed interval 1900 to 2100, movie rating from 0 to 100.
-We can assume that the separators used will not appear anywhere inside the values of our items.
-Since we will add several more fields in the follow-up assignment, it is worth decomposing the code appropriately.
-Let us also remember that the number of actors can be zero, as can be seen in the second movie within the following example:
+Since we will add several more fields in the follow-up assignment, it is necessary to decompose the code appropriately.
+This means at least two functions to process string and numeric fields (including low-level retrieval of their value, handling error situations, and then checking the listed integrity constraints).
+As for the actors, it will be more appropriate to process them specifically (because we will change their internal structure in the next task), empty actors will be skipped.
+Let us also recall that the number of actors can be zero, as can be seen in the second movie within the following input example: